lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 When a particular Composite KEM OID is supported, an implementation MUST support the corresponding KDF algorithm identifier in {{tab-cms-kdf-wrap}}.

-For key-wrapping, an implementation MUST support the AES-Wrap-128 [RFC3394] key-encryption algorithm.
+When a particular Composite KEM OID is supported, an implementation MUST support the corresponding WRAP algorithm identifier in {{tab-cms-kdf-wrap}}.

 An implementation MAY also support other key-derivation functions and other key-encryption algorithms as well.